 Breakfast the next day was equally good with a range of continental and cooked options – we had Eggs Benedict and an excellent scrambled egg and smoked salmon – and everything from toast to tea, coffee and service were again excellent.

-The friendly staff took time to explain the hotel’s no-nut policy – the entire Hand Picked Hotels chain is nut-free, even if rather confusingly nuts were still on the menu – and there was even a special gluten-free section at breakfast which was a great idea.
+The friendly staff took time to explain the hotel’s no-nut policy – the entire Hand Picked Hotels chain is nut-free and there was even a special gluten-free section at breakfast which was a great idea.
 The hotel even makes its own honey.

 Finishing off a hotel stay with a walk through the grounds or nearby countryside is a favourite treat of mine and Brandshatch Place didn’t disappoint: the hotel has 12 acres of its own and is located in some beautiful woodland which you can reach via a footpath next to the spa (there are Wellington boots to borrow in reception).
 We spent the next few hours getting happily lost in the trees and I left feeling that it had been a great introduction to what looks like a very interesting group of country house hotels.